New measures to promote employment beyond Montevideo (capital of Uruguay): Decree 281/019

 In all cases, the number of jobs has to be maintained (not decreased) until the end of the exemption period.

-- Carry out the activity in a location at least 80 kilometres far from the centre of Montevideo.
+- Carry out the activity in a location at least 80 km from the centre of Montevideo.

 - Generate at least 15 direct qualified jobs with 50% Uruguayan citizens at the end of the second financial year-end.
 This percentage can be reduced with prior authorisation.